Summary of significant accounting policies

 Impairment testing for Goodwill and Long-Lived Assets

-Comprehensive loss consists of the Company’s consolidated net loss and foreign currency translation adjustments.
-Foreign currency translation adjustments included in comprehensive loss were not tax effected as investments in international affiliates are deemed to be permanent.
+Comprehensive income (loss) consists of the Company’s consolidated net income (loss) and foreign currency translation adjustments.
+Foreign currency translation adjustments included in comprehensive income (loss) were not tax effected as investments in international affiliates are deemed to be permanent.
 Accumulated other comprehensive income is a separate component of stockholders’ equity and consists of the cumulative foreign currency translation adjustments.

 Shipping and Handling Costs